hydroper/as3parser/docs/features.md

 _`as` result type_: The `as` operator returns `T?`.

+## Arrow functions

+Arrow functions with destructuring patterns are supported.

 ## Iterators

 Proper iterators may be supported futurely as this relies on the ActionScript API getting some updates.